Washington Nationals News: How Nats will manage Shawn Kelley in the ninth

 Next: Washington Nationals: Why Wilson Ramos Should Start All-Star Game

 “It’s exciting … it’s challenging, it’s hard,” Zimmerman said.
-“But to watch them grow up, to be able to help them — me and my wife are lucky to be in the situation we are in.
-[We plan to] give them a great opportunity to have a great life.”
+“But to watch them grow up, to be able to help them — me and my wife are lucky to be in the situation we are in. give them a great opportunity to have a great life.”
 Read full article here.